ketkeearyamane/deel-writing-test/content/docs/user-guides/hris-integrations/getting-started.md

 ## Create employee

-Use the Create endpoint to add a new employee's information to the Nmbrs API database.
+Use the Create endpoint to add a new employee's information to Visma.
 You can include basic details, birth information, and contact data.
 The API supports storing records for both applicants and payroll employees.

 ### Sample request
 ```POST /companies/{companyId}/employees```